tillitis/tkey-ssh-agent/README.md

 ### Using runsign.sh, tkey-runapp, and tkey-sign

-If you're running on hardware, the LED on the USB stick is expected to be a steady white, indicating that firmware is ready to receive an app to run.
+If you're running on hardware, the LED on the USB stick is expected to be a steady white, indicating that firmware is ready to receive a device app to run.

 There's a script called `runsign.sh` which runs `tkey-runapp` to load the signer app onto TKey and start it.
 The script then runs